sidhuparas/Coronavirus-Tracker/README.md

 ### **Star :star:  this repo to show your support and it really does matter!** :clap:

-Corona Tracker is written in Kotlin and makes use of KTX, Coroutines, Dagger2, Retrofit and MVVM.
+Corona Tracker is written in Kotlin and makes use of KTX, Coroutines, Dagger Hilt, Retrofit and MVVM.
 If you find code issues, feel free to create a new issue or make a PR.

 # Getting Started